 Essential Biodiversity Variables (EBVs) and Essential Ocean Variables (EOVs) constitute a framework for systematically monitoring and understanding ecological and oceanographic changes.
 Based on the model of Essential Climate Variables (ECVs), EBVs provide a standardized set of biodiversity metrics to detect and analyze changes across spatial and temporal scales.
 These variables act as an interface between raw ecological data and the biodiversity indicators required for global reporting and policy-making.
 Similarly, EOVs focus on the biological and ecological characteristics of marine systems, emphasizing metrics such as plankton diversity and biomass, fish populations, and the spatial extent of habitats like coral reefs and seagrass meadows.
 By standardizing biodiversity and oceanic assessments, EBVs and EOVs enhance consistency and comparability across studies and regions (Muller-Karger et al., 2018).

-These frameworks address the need for scalable and harmonized observations, aligning with international directives like the Water Framework Directive (WFD) and the Marine Strategy Framework Directive (MSFD), which use habitat diversity as an indicator of aquatic health (Borja et al., 2013; E. Papathanasopoulou et al., 2019; Zoffoli et al., 2021a).
+These frameworks address the need for scalable and harmonized observations, aligning with international directives like the Water Framework Directive (WFD, 2000/60/EC) and the Marine Strategy Framework Directive (MSFD), which use habitat diversity as an indicator of aquatic health (Borja et al., 2013; Papathanasopoulou et al., 2019; Zoffoli et al., 2021a).
 Beyond enabling environmental monitoring, EBVs and EOVs provide a foundation for conservation strategies by addressing knowledge gaps and promoting coordinated action among stakeholders.
+However, evaluating the ecological status of a large number of water bodies using exclusively field observations turned out to be extremely challenging, and the status of many sites has still not been assessed (Papathanasopoulou et al., 2019).